Milk Allergy in Babies

 Allergy tests?

-According to CMPA Support—a small UK charity run by parents for parents of babies and children with food allergies and intolerances—an elimination diet (a diet for the mother that avoids trigger foods) is said to be a more accurate form of diagnosis than allergy tests:
+According to Robyn Noble, author of Breastfeeding Works!
+Even With Allergies, skin prick testing and blood tests for allergies are not very useful and can give false negative and false positive results.
+An elimination diet (a diet for the mother that avoids trigger foods) is said to be a more accurate form of diagnosis than allergy tests (see below).

 Treatment for milk allergy